Building a Nonviolent Direct Action Campaign

 - Escalate over time in a way that builds pressure and your power.

-In this class, you will find support and a chance to strengthen your courage and leadership muscles.
 Each session will include a mixture of lesson and discussion.
-Recordings of the class sessions will be available in case you can’t make every one, along with additional materials and suggested homework.
+Recordings of the class sessions will be available in case you can’t make the class live, along with additional materials and suggested homework.

 During the 30 years that I’ve been an activist, I’ve used a variety of tactics, from letter-writing and peace vigils to knocking on doors, but none of them felt adequate to address the challenge of climate change.
 Eventually I started to despair that nothing I was doing really made a difference.

 Then six years ago, I found a group that uses nonviolent direct action to work for a just and sustainable economy, Earth Quaker Action Team (EQAT, pronounced “equate”).
 As I stepped into more edgy action, I learned how to have a real impact, and discovered my own latent leadership gifts.

 While serving as EQAT’s board chair, I helped to shape our successful strategy to pressure PNC Bank to stop financing mountaintop removal coal mining.
 After winning against a $4 billion-a-year bank, we launched the Power Local Green Jobs campaign.
 Along with our campaign parter POWER, we have pushed our local utility, PECO, to increase its commitment to local solar–though we still have a long way to go to get them to our goal of 20% solar by 2025, with a commitment to equitable access to solar energy and job creation in the neighborhoods that need them most.

 I am excited to share the lessons I’ve learned through my own experience, as well as what I’ve learned listening to and reading stories from a variety of social change movements.
 I’m especially excited to help you step into your own power as you work for a more just, sustainable, and loving world.